SinonCuriosus/BNP_BuildingPairTradingModel/README.md

 1. THe pair trading aims to do Heding acheiving a kind of "market neutral" status.
 If the Beta is not considered to be stable it's useless because might still be exposed to market direction or sector trends.

 2. Strangely I was expecting to get a stocks from the same industry correlated...
-But instead the one which scored the most were ASML which is from the Semiconductors industry and Danone (Package Foods).
+But instead the pair of stocks which scored the biggest value were ASML which is from the Semiconductors industry and Danone (Package Foods).
 - **Solution implemented:**
   I've built 2 models with different enterprises.
 T